andrewpareles/scope-tailwind/README.md

                         # className.
 This prevents Tailwind's global styles from leaking out

 -g "@@"                 # if a className starts with this string, it won't be prefixed.
 For
-                        # example, "@@myclass" will become to "myclass", not "prefix-myclass"
+                        # example, "@@myclass" will become "myclass", not "prefix-myclass"
 ```